-One in four babies in the UK is born by caesarean section.
-So what does this mean for your tummy muscles and how do you go about reducing your belly after pregnancy?
+One in four babies in the UK is born by caesarean section, so what does this mean for your tummy muscles and stomach after c-section and how do you go about reducing your belly after pregnancy?
 TalkMum expert Wendy Powell shares her advice.

 But whilst muscles have not been cut, ligaments and fascia have been, and this all takes time to heal.
 The more you can ‘connect with’ and use your deep core muscles, the quicker recovery will be.

 Scar tissue and adhesions can cause a tummy overhang, and body fat may appear to be unevenly distributed around your middle.
 Stress, lack of sleep and a lack of sensation or confidence with your stomach (factors all common to most new mums!) will make this worse.